onep1xel/TheAccessAgency/content/_index.md

 - block: author
-  background:  "#686867"
+  background:  "#262626"
   color: light # light dark muted
   padding: both # top bottom both (default)
   image: /images/Ryan.png
   alt: a circular colour photo of Ryan, he's in his wheelchair smiling at the camera
   heading: About Us
-  text: Ryan Smith has 20+ years in design and strategic communications and is a qualified access consultant.
-He's connected with some of the best and brightest in the industry.
+  text: Ryan Smith is a **qualified access consultant**, a member of the Association of Consultants in Access Australia (ACAA) and a wheelchair user.
+He has 20+ years in design and strategic communications and is a judge in the 2023 Victorian Tourism Awards.
+    **He leads The Access Agency and is an expert in Accessible and Inclusive Tourism.**
   link:
     text: Find out more
     url: "/about-us"